Mukbang

-A mukbang is usually prerecorded or streamed live through a webcast on streaming platforms such as AfreecaTV, YouTube, TikTok, and Twitch.
-In the live version, the mukbang host chats with the audience while the audience type in real-time in the live chat room.
-Eating shows are expanding their influence on internet broadcasting platforms and serve as a virtual community and a venue for active communication among internet users.
+A mukbang may be either prerecorded or streamed live through a webcast on multiple streaming platforms such as Soop (formerly AfreecaTV), YouTube, Instagram, TikTok, and Twitch.
+In live sessions, the mukbang host chats with the audience while the audience types in real time in the live chat-room.
+Eating shows are expanding their influence on internet broadcasting platforms and serve as virtual communities and as venues for active communication among internet users.

-Mukbangers in East Asia and North America have gained considerable popularity on numerous social media platforms and have spearheaded the mukbang as a possible viable alternative career path with a potential to earn a high income for young South Koreans.
-By cooking and consuming food on camera for a large audience, mukbangers generate income from advertising, sponsorships, endorsements, as well as viewers' support.
-However, there has been growing criticism of mukbang's promotion of unhealthy eating habits, animal cruelty, and food waste.
+Mukbangers from many different countries have gained considerable popularity on numerous social websites and have established the mukbang as a possible viable alternative career path with a potential to earn a high income for young South Koreans.
+By cooking and eating food on camera for a large audience, mukbangers generate income from advertising, sponsorships, endorsements, as well as viewers' support.
+However, there has been growing criticism of mukbang's promotion of unhealthy eating habits, particularly eating disorders, animal cruelty and food waste.
+With mukbang becoming more popular, dietitians have expressed concern about this trend and have proposed a ban on any food related content on social media.